orbs-network/orbs-contract-sdk/README.md

 > Message  - will appear at the end of a successful installation.
 Please note! once installation is done gamma blockchain & gamma-cli should should be running.

 ### Starting the Gamma server
+Open the terminal and `cd` to the workspace directory (the directory appears in the installation logs).
-Open the terminal and start a local Orbs blockchain instance <enter>
+<enter>Start a local Orbs blockchain instance <enter>
   ```
   gamma-cli start
   ```